 Speaking in a different language to a potential family can be emotionally taxing for au pairs.
 After about ½ hour, their energy and capacity for verbal exchange may drop considerably.
 But if time seems to be flying by and personalities just seem to click, let the conversation take its natural course!

-3. Save any nitty gritty details for your second conversation; and let them know what you want to cover during that call
+3. Save most details for your second conversation; and let them know what you want to cover during that call

 If you’ve got some tough questions for an au pair, save them for the second call.
 Same goes for sharing detailed information about schedule, rules, etc. The first phone call is better reserved for introducing your family and community and asking some of the simpler questions on your list.
 It may even be helpful to provide candidates with a list of topics and questions you plan to cover in any subsequent conversations—that is up to you.